TomaszKr/api-generate-fake-data/README.md

 ## Support

-For support, email api-generate-fake-data@tomaszkrol.eu or contact form on tomaszkrol.eu
+For support, email support-api-generate-fake-data@tomaszkrol.eu or contact form on tomaszkrol.eu

 ## Authors